 As a visitor to Dublin, it’s easy to become a pub regular—the city has so many of them that often ‘eating out’ is shorthand for pub grub.
-But for those shunning the ‘same old, same old’, there are underrated and wide-ranging options here, practically a smorgasbord of cuisines from authentic Asian and Indian to grilled delights.
+But for those shunning the ‘same old, same old’, there are underrated and wide-ranging options here, practically a smorgasbord of cuisines from authentic Asian and east Asian to grilled delights.
 London may boast the more vibrant scene but Dublin is no spring chicken.
 A longtime Dubliner compiles a flavour guide for adventurous foodies.

 It’s rare to find a barbecue restaurant, and a good one at that.
 Asador stands out for its smoked meats, fire-roasted seafood, and beautiful terrace.
 Some days, the restaurant even serves a chateaubriand.
 There’s also a burger, steak with the option of bone marrow gravy, smoked bearnaise, garlic butter, barbecue sauce, chimichurri and red wine jus, and fish of the day.